colorfield/private_entity/README.md

 - Unit tests
-- Redirect 403 to user login then redirect after login to the entity that tried to be accessed.
+- Redirect 403 to user login then redirect after login to the entity that was tried to be accessed.
 - Cover other entity types.
 - Bulk edit from the /admin/content list.
 - Use a custom publishing option as an alternative to a field.